Probability and statistics concepts for beginners

 • Mode: The most frequent value in a data set.

-• Conditional probabilities: The probability of an event given that another event has occurred.
+• Conditional Probabilities: Probability of an event knowing that another event has occurred.

-• Independence: When two events do not influence each other.
+• Independence: When two events have no influence on each other.

 • Charts: Graphical representations of data (bars, sectors, etc.).